alexechoi/sas-prices-py/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-NOTE THAT THIS PROJECT IS IN NO WAY AFFILIATED WITH SCANDINAVIAN AIRLINES
+**Disclaimer**: This project is in no way affiliated with Scandinavian Airlines.

 ---

 ## Contributions

 Contributions are welcome!
-Please submit issues or pull requests via the [GitHub repository](https://github.com/alexechoi/sas-py).
+Please submit issues or pull requests via the [GitHub repository](https://github.com/alexechoi/sas-prices-py).

 ---

 ## Author